pvcraven/arcade_book/source/chapters/07_expressions/expressions.rst

     mpg = miles_driven / gallons_used
     print(mpg)

-Good variable names make code easier to understand, easier to code, and easier to find errors.
+Good variable names make code *readable*.
+Even a non-programmer could scan that code and understand what it does.
+Straightforward code requires less effort to find problems.
+Therefore, take the time to name your variables well.

 How to Create Expressions
 -------------------------

 Great!
 We are part-way there.
 To manipulate data with a computer, we use **expressions**.
-An expression is simply a mathematical equation, although we aren't limited to numbers.
+An expression is simply a mathematical equation.

 Using Operators in Expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^